RebeccaTadesse/Multithreading-Practice/README.md

 Open in your preferred IDE, and run the main class Editor.java

 A graphical editor should open, providing you with the option to draw shapes (ellipses, rectangles, lines), move them, recolor them et cetera.
 To test multithreading capabilities, run Editor.java a second time.
 As you edit one graphical editor, the other should reflect that change concurrently.

+Note: Ensure that you have Java version 16 or higher.